 - Buy more data (if you must).

-If you find that your issue is more about the data you’re using with your phone, check out some steps to conserve your mobile data on an iPhone or Android device.
+If you find that your issue is more about how much data than storage, check out some steps to conserve your mobile data on an iPhone or Android device.